‘Hold still, old boy. I’m almost done.’

 The birthday party isn’t a happy one.
-Granny does her best to try to be festive but Rowan and Taïga about their mother leaving Leonardo, they just want to get it over with…
+Granny does her best to try to be festive but after telling Rowan and Taïga about their mother leaving Leonardo, they just want to get it over with.

 ‘It’s my birthday, Granny!
 I want to see my friends!’

 ‘Just leave me alone, will you.’
 Taïga rubs her eyes.
-Suddenly she feels the need to be mean, to let all her pent up anger burst out!
+Suddenly she needs to be mean, she can’t hold all this pent up anger inside her or she’ll burst.
 ‘You don’t understand anything – you’re just a kid!
 See, our mom’s never wanted us!
 She prefers leaving us –again!’
 She pauses for breath, but when she sees Rowan’s eyes fill with tears she’s suddenly ashamed of what she just did.
 Poor kid, it’s not his fault.

 Taïga steps out on the balcony.
-She can see three silhouettes gesticulating on the lawn – Jayler, Tyler and Darryl are waiting on the lawn.
+She can see three silhouettes gesticulating on the lawn – Jayler, Tyler and Darryl.

 ‘Hey!
 We waited for you!
 Why did you bail on us?’

-‘I wasn’t allowed…’ Arggh!
-That sounds lame!
+‘I wasn’t allowed to go out.’
+Arggh!
+That sounds lame.
 Taïga looks over her shoulder at her sleeping brother.
 ‘But I’m coming now!’

-Taïga sneaks downstairs and out without getting caught, but stops and stares at the car.
+She sneaks down the creaking stairs and out without getting caught, but stops and stares at the car.
 ‘Wow!
-Whose car is that?’
+Whose car is it?’

 Jayler pats her knee and winks.
 ‘Wait and see!’

-Taïga takes his hand off her knee with a look that says “don’t even think about it!”
+Taïga takes his hand off her knee with a look that says “don’t even think about it”.
 Then she smiles to show that she’s not a buzz kill.
 ‘I just love surprises!’

 ‘Where are we going?’
 Taïga is a little worried.